chrisidso/NHLExpansionDraftSimulator/README.md

    NOTE: For each of the team-selecting functions the unprotected player list gets
     sorted by Ztot.
 When the team-selecting functions run they produce a list of the players selected.
 At the end of the list (you might need to scroll down a little) they write out three versions of the team score.
 One uses the sum of the players' +/- stats, one uses the PS stat, and one uses my own Ztot stat, all of which are evaluated using the team stats calculated by the calc_base_stats function, to determine how many standard deviations away from the mean the score is.

-13) simulate_nhl_exp_draft - one function to control them all.
+13) simulate_nhl_exp_draft - One function to control them all.
 So you only have to call one function.

 Also included in this project, are some juypter notebooks.
 One (project_demo) has the functions above in it so you can run them.
 Another one (project_walkthrough) has some code I wrote as I was working on this project.
 It will run too, and will give you an idea of what this project does, and of the problems I faced, how I dealt with them, and of my thoughts as I worked on this.

 There is work that still could be done on this project.
 I may need to find a way to correct the player evaluations for the strength of the team they play for.
 And I might be able to add age constraints for players protected or for players selected.

 Ex:  Only protect players who are 35 years old or younger, or maybe 25 years old or older.
 Or only select players between 25 and 30 years old.

 I have run this simulator many times now, and it looks like the results (+/-) are mostly in a range between 1.2 and about 1.8.
 So it looks like our team will be pretty good.